pulkit4603/techrace-2024-scripts/README.md

 When a new CSV file is added to one of these directories, the script reads the data from the file and adds it to the corresponding Firebase database.

 <h3>Built With</h3>
-Python - The programming language used
+Python - The programming language used <br>
 Firebase - The database used

 <h3>License</h3>